 • Impact: what difference will the funds make to the children or individuals being served and how will you know that the funds have been effective?

 • Agency Overview: who is carrying out the work and why are they best qualified to do it?
-How does the intended use of the grant differ from work being done by other organizations in this region?

 • Contact Information of grant recipient, including non-profit tax identification number.
+Copy of IRS approval of tax-deductible status for first time applicants.